sematext/docs/docs/agents/sematext-agent/platform-support-policy.md

 | **Fedora Linux** | 37<br>38<br>39 |
 | **openSUSE** | 15.4<br>15.5 |

-**Notes:**

-- We utilize eBPF technology for various functionalities such as log discovery, service discovery, and system metrics collection.
-Please note that our eBPF functionality requires a minimum Linux kernel version of 4.4.3.
+**Note:** We utilize eBPF technology for various functionalities such as log discovery, service discovery, and system metrics collection.
+Please note that our eBPF functionality requires a minimum **Linux kernel** version of **4.4.3**.
 If your kernel version is lower than 4.4.2, the Sematext Agent will still function using fallbacks.
 However, we strongly recommend using a host with eBPF enabled for optimal performance.
-- The bare-metal version of the Sematext Agent relies on SystemD.
-While it is still possible to use Init, we highly recommend adopting SystemD for most efficient operation.

 ## Container Orchestrators